poojagaurav3/Emotion-Recognition-using-CNN/README.md

 # Emotion recognition using Deep Learning

-In this project, we approach the problem by taking deep-learning method of Convolutional Neural Networks (CNN), which integrates the step of handcrafted feature extraction with training of classifier.
+This project is implemented using deep-learning method of Convolutional Neural Networks (CNN), which integrates the step of handcrafted feature extraction with training of classifier.
 This system is able to achieve the relatively most optimal solution through the process of backpropagation.

 ## Install